TypeScript 5.4: More Powerful Types, Fewer Tricks

-TypeScript 5.4 shipped on March 6, 2024, and in hindsight it fits the category of releases marketed as “incremental” whose real day-to-day impact is disproportionate.
-It does not bring a paradigm shift comparable to satisfies or template literal types, but it does retire three or four pain points that had been living in every moderately generic TypeScript codebase for years.
-The honest read is that there are two or three features you will use this very week, a performance improvement only visible in large monorepos, and a handful of additions that matter if you author libraries but are irrelevant if you only consume third-party types.
+TypeScript 5.4 shipped on March 6, 2024, and fits the category of releases marketed as “incremental” whose real day-to-day impact is disproportionate.
+It does not bring a paradigm shift comparable to satisfies or template literal types, but it retires three or four frictions that had been present in every moderately generic TypeScript codebase for years.

 NoInfer: The Fix We Had Been Asking For

 The headline addition is the NoInfer<T> utility type.
-It solves a specific but ubiquitous problem: when a generic function takes multiple parameters mentioning the same type parameter, TypeScript tries to infer it from all of them, widening the resulting type beyond what the author intended.
+It solves a specific but ubiquitous problem: when a generic function takes multiple parameters mentioning the same type parameter, TypeScript infers it from all of them, widening the resulting type beyond the author’s intent.

 function createStreetLight<C extends string>(